CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 ## Security Recommendations

-### Use cURL to version 7.55.0 or newer
+### Use cURL version 7.55.0 or newer

-We have identified a security concern related to cURL versions prior to 7.55, which required request headers to be set using the `-H` option.
+We have identified a security concern related to cURL versions prior to 7.55, which required request headers to be set using the `-H` option, thus allowing potential secrets to be exposed via the command line.
 In newer versions of cURL, you can pass headers from stdin using the `@-` syntax, which addresses this security concern.
-Although our script maintains compatibility with the older method to accommodate usage in older environments, we strongly recommend upgrading cURL if your environment permits.
+Although our script offers compatibility with the older method through the use of the `--allow-legacy-curl` optional command line flag, we strongly urge you to upgrade cURL if your environment permits.

-To check your cURL version, run the following command: `curl --version`
+To check your version of cURL, run the following command: `curl --version`

 ## Prerequisites